-(D) A fruit of the flesh:
+(D) Fruit of the Flesh:

 “Now the works of the flesh are obvious: sexual immorality, impurity, depravity, idolatry, sorcery, hostilities, strife, jealousy, outbursts of anger, selfish rivalries, dissensions, factions, envying, murder, drunkenness, carousing, and similar things.
 I am warning you, as I had warned you before: Those who practice such things will not inherit the kingdom of God!
 (Galatians 5:19-21)

-(E) It’s demonic:
+(E) It’s Demonic:

 “But if you harbor bitter envy and selfish ambition in your hearts, do not boast about it or deny the truth.
 Such “wisdom” does not come down from heaven but is earthly, unspiritual, demonic.”
 (James 3:14-15)

-3. Why do people envy?
+3. Why do people Envy?

-(A) Emotional immaturity:
+(A) Emotional Immaturity:

 Joseph’s older brothers envied Joseph when they realized that Jacob loved Joseph more than he loved them, (Genesis 37:3-4).
-They were physically mature but emotionally very immature that they could not understand it was natural of Jacob to love Joseph the most.
+They were physically mature but emotionally very immature that they could not understand it was natural for Jacob to love Joseph the most.